Who we are

 If a serious electrical hazard is identified, for your safety and the safety of other members of the public, we will use your electricity meter number to identify your premises to your electricity supplier to de-energise your premises until the hazard has been safely dealt with.
 We will also provide your contact details to the supplier so as they can contact you to try and minimise the disruption of being de-energised.

 We will not disclose your personal data to anyone else without your consent, unless required to do so by law or court order.

 We will use your contact details to organise an inspection of regulated electrical works carried out, to inform you of any steps you need to take to make your electrical installation safe, or to update you on the progress of your complaint.

 We do not use your personal data for any other purpose.

 How long do we hold your personal data for?

-We will hold your personal data on completion certificates for a period of 10 years after we receive the certificate.
+We will hold your personal data on completion certificates for a period of 7 years after the date of issue of the certificate.